saich9424/SOEN-691-PROJECT/README.md

 * <b>Mean Absolute Error (MAE) :</b> MAE measures the average magnitude of the errors in a set of predictions, without considering their direction.
 It’s the average over the test sample of the absolute differences between prediction and actual observation where all individual differences have equal weight.
 * <b>Mean Squared Error (MSE) :</b> MSE measures average squared error of our predictions.
 For each point, it calculates square difference between the predictions and the target and then average those values.

 ## III.
-Results & Future Work
+Results

 ### Dataset analysis
-* <b>Data Collection :</b>Zomato has built a highly coherent and focused experience that puts the emphasis on being a comprehensive network for food-lovers.
+* <b>Data Collection: </b>Zomato has built a highly coherent and focused experience that puts the emphasis on being a comprehensive network for food-lovers.
 Very little on the site is superfluous.
 We have used the  API to collect the data.

-* <b>Data Handling :</b>The data comprised of all possible features listed on Zomato like "Dine-in or Takeaway", etc. But then we switched to Kolkata as our sample city.
+* <b>Data Handling:  </b>The data comprised of all possible features listed on Zomato like "Dine-in or Takeaway", etc. But then we switched to Kolkata as our sample city.
 We have removed the restaurants with null restaurant_id,user_id and filtered out restaurants based on category and city.
-In the collaborative filtering we have joined the restaurant and review files based on the restaurant ID.
+In collaborative filtering, we have joined the restaurant and review files based on the restaurant ID.
 ### Recommended Restaurants

 * <b>Content Based Recommended Restaurants </b>